By Carista Luminare, Ph.D.

 But many people are frustrated in their romantic relationship because they aren’t getting these basic needs met, and they don’t know what to do to change the situation.

 Does this resonate with you?
 If so, I have some practical and helpful advice to offer.
-As a professional relationship counselor for 40 years, I’ve helped thousands of couples shift from surviving to thriving in their ability to fulfill each other’s wishes.
+As a professional relationship counselor for 40 years, I’ve helped thousands of couples shift from surviving to thriving in their ability to fulfill each other’s deep desires for dependable, positive connection.
 I’ve had to learn many of these lessons in my own relationships.

 Everyone has their own unique style and level of mastery in expressing their needs.
-It often depends on your childhood conditioning – whether your parents and primary caregivers were attuned to your needs when you were young – and if they could be trusted to listen, see and value your wants so they could be addressed.
-Their sensitivity, and their ability to care for you in a secure or insecure way defined your attachment style – the strategy you used as a child to connect (or disconnect) from your caregivers.
+It often depends on your childhood conditioning – whether your parents and primary caregivers were attuned to your needs when you were young – and if they could be trusted to listen, see and value your wants so they could be addressed in real time.
+Their sensitivity, and their ability to care for you, defines your attachment style – the strategy you used as a child to connect (or disconnect) from your caregivers.

 Some people aren’t able to identify their needs.
 In childhood, they may have not been allowed to have needs, or express them.
 Or, their needs were ignored, or made wrong – so they decided that having needs was a bad idea.

 Other people are aware of their desires, but afraid to express them.
-This can be caused by a negative response to their expression of needs in childhood, such as being rejected, abandoned, punished, or frowned upon whenever they made a request for care.
+This can be caused by a negative response to their expression of needs in childhood, such as being abandoned, punished, or frowned upon – whenever they made a request for care.
+The child then creates adaptive strategies to suppress their needs in order to avoid the pain of further rejection.

 On the other side of the spectrum, if a child had very attentive parents who noticed and answered their needs immediately, they might grow up and assume that their partner will know and fulfill their needs immediately, and they’re disappointed when it doesn’t happen.